 Prototyping is the process of explaining actual plans for the final product.
 It refers to testing and experimenting with the new ideas which you wish to build.
 A basic prototype is designed to get feedback from others and simultaneously evaluate the flaws of your idea.

 - To take a glimpse of production, cost and effort

 - To determine the feasibility of the idea

 Prototyping has become an indispensable factor of designing because of two main reasons:

 Prototypes become successful only after collecting feedback and using it in processing multiple iterations.
-These iterations are often performed on internal as well as an external member to know its effectiveness.
-A group of test markets is selected who interacts with somewhat- final product and figures out those features that aren’t user friendly.
+These iterations are often performed on internal as well as external members to know their effectiveness.
+A group of test markets is selected that interacts with somewhat- final product and figures out those features that aren’t user-friendly.

 “Today’s prototype is tomorrow’s success”

-Thus, prototyping is generally initiated with a complete combination of visuals as well as feedbacks that include – mock-ups, sketches, wireframes or so depending upon the brevity of idea representation.
+Thus, prototyping is generally initiated with a complete combination of visuals as well as feedback that include – mock-ups, sketches, wireframes or so depending upon the brevity of idea representation.
 It is practised in order to understand the requirements of customers and present them exactly what they want and reach beyond their expectations.
-This is possible only out of testing the prototype and pursuing necessary iterations.
+This is possible only by testing the prototype and pursuing necessary iterations.

 Choosing the right Prototype

 Low fidelity prototypes include those that are easy to explain and derive solutions at an early stage.
 It includes – sketches, click-through prototypes and paper prototypes.